 The Whole Blood Initiative began in October 2022 in Virginia Beach

 Whole Blood is better at clotting and helps to stabilize patients long enough to make it to the hospital

 Type O+ Whole Blood Is Used In This Program And Administered In The Field

 We Are Partnering With The Blood Connection To Supply Whole Blood For This Program

 Whole Blood Has Been Used By Civilian and Military Providers With Increasingly Positive Results

-EMS Providers Will Receive Advanced Training To Transfuse Whole Blood
+EMS Providers Receive Advanced Training to Transfuse Whole Blood

 Starting in October 2022, EMS agencies in the Tidewater region began carrying cold-stored whole blood for treating patients with major blood loss on their way to a hospital.
-The program was rolled out in Virginia Beach and will expand to other localities as we progress through the campaign.
+The program was rolled out in Virginia Beach and expanded to Chesapeake in April 2023.
+Growth to other localities will take place as we progress through the campaign.
 This initiative will positively affect the lives of many citizens throughout the greater Hampton Roads area.

 Why Whole Blood is Needed

 With the increase in violence from incidents like mass shootings, the TEMS Trauma Performance Improvement Committee began looking at trauma-related data and found that whole blood delivered by EMS would improve the quality of care delivered in the Tidewater region.
 The Whole Blood Initiative is an innovative solution that allows whole blood to be administered in the field to reduce hemorrhage-related complications and deaths from traumatic injuries.
 TEMS is excited to bring this program to the Tidewater Region.